How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 1. The donor has love and affection for the Donee

-2. Have possession of Property that Donor plans to gift
+2. Have possession of Property that the Donor plans to gift

 3. Donee accepted the Gift